Has Your Naturally Frizzy Hair Taken Over?

 Deep Conditioning Treatment:

-Manage frizz with a deep conditioning overnight treatment.
+Manage frizz with deep conditioning in an overnight treatment.
 Loaded with vitamin E to prevent damage and coconut oil for intense moisturizing.
-This is one my favorites natural remedies for frizzy hair!
+This is one of my favorites natural remedies for frizzy hair!

 How to make it: